The Enemy of the World: Development

-Much like the First Doctor serial The Massacre of St Bartholomew's Eve (1966), this serial was influenced by the lead actor's desire to play roles other than the Doctor.
-Initially, it was planned that Troughton's two characters would meet more than once, but due to the technical complexity, there was eventually only the one confrontation scene, at the story's climax (utilising editing and a split-screen technique).
-Barry Letts planned six split-screen shots.
+Filming and editing

+Climping Beach stood in for the Australian coast.

+Much of the location filming took place at Climping Beach by Littlehampton, West Sussex from 5 to 8 November 1967.
+It was Troughton's idea that the Doctor should strip to his long johns when exploring the beach.
+The helicopter was hired from Bristow Helicopters; this was the first time a helicopter was used in Doctor Who.
+The BBC-owned Villiers House in Ealing stood in for Kent's office and was filmed on 9 and 10 November.
+Interior TARDIS scenes, including the meeting of the Doctor and Salamander in Episode 6, Salamander's speech that the characters view in Episode 1, and model filming took place 10-13 November.
+The rest of the taping took place weekly on Saturdays from 2 December 1967 to 6 January 1968.

+Barry Letts planned six split-screen shots showcasing Salamander and the Doctor.
 He called for a matte box to mask half of the camera lens, having read about the technique used for old Hollywood films.
 The film was rewound after the first take and Troughton was then filmed in his other costume.
 However, after the first such shot, the camera jammed, and no more split-screen takes were filmed.
 Later, Letts mentioned this to Derek Martinus, director of the preceding story, who brought Letts up to date with the contemporary technology of filming normally then using an optical printer to combine the material.

 Due to British television's shift from 405-line technology to 625-line, in preparation for colour transmissions, going into effect for all BBC shows from 1 January 1968, it was long believed that the switch-over for Doctor Who from 405 lines to 625 came as of Episode 3 of this serial; however, upon the recovery of the other five episodes of the serial, it was discovered that Episodes 1 and 2 were in fact made at 625 lines prior to the official switchover.
 The now-disproved notion of the switch-over occurring at Episode 3 was most likely due to an error in documentation.